IuliiaKonovalova/school_app/README.md

 **Edit Student Page**

-This page is accessible only by the sales manager.
+This page is accessible only by the sales manager or the boss.

   ![Edit Student Page.](documentation/features/edit_student_page/edit_students_page.png)